 | Usability | Steep learning curve, unreliable auto-detection |

-| Technical limitations | Poor dynamic content handling, manual maintenance overhead |
+| Technical limitations | Dynamic content handling, manual maintenance requirements |

 | Billing & pricing | Unexpected charges, difficult cancellations, hidden costs |

-Reason #1: Frustrating user experience and unreliable auto-detection
+Reason #1: Learning curve and auto-detection

 Reason #2: No data export with free templates